During the summer, students are hired to work as historical interpreters portraying soldiers or musicians of the 100th Regiment.

 - Student with previous experience working as a military interpreter at a National Historic Site

-- Current or recent (within the last two years) Sea, Army, or Air Cadet having attained a minimum cadet rank of Petty Officer 2nd Class or Sergeant.
+- Current or recent (within the last three years) Sea, Army, or Air Cadet.